en de

 Image credit: Cinc Sentis Barcelona

-Catalan Cuisine with two Michelin stars, this is Cinc Sentis.
-Self-taught chef-owner Jordi Artal and Maitre-owner Amèlia Artal are the masterminds behind the buzzing upscale high-end tasting menus of Cinc Sentis.
-The name comes from the goal of stimulating all five taste senses.
+Catalan cuisine with two Michelin stars — welcome to Cinc Sentits.
+Self-taught chef-owner Jordi Artal and co-owner Amèlia Artal are the masterminds behind the acclaimed high-end tasting menus.
+The name reflects their goal of stimulating all five senses.

-The restaurant is located in the Eixample neighborhood.
-It is famous for their cured and seared mackerel and sea bass.
-Artal enjoys working with raw ingredients, as locally and small sourced as possible.
+The restaurant is located in the Eixample neighborhood and is famous for its cured and seared mackerel and sea bass.
+Artal enjoys working with raw ingredients, sourced as locally and from as small-scale producers as possible.

 Tip #9: Blu Bar